breezynotcheezy/probium/readme.md

 pnpm install
 ```

-Then start the full stack development environment with:
+Then start the UI with:

 ```
 probium-ui
 ```

-This command runs the FastAPI backend and the Next.js UI together.
-Your browser will open at `http://localhost:3000` with the UI connected to the API on port 8000.
+This command launches the Next.js interface which internally calls the `probium` library via built-in API routes.
+Your browser will open at `http://localhost:3000`.